Thank you for applying to Housing at Hilbert for the Spring of 2021. This application is for current Hilbert College students.

 This application for housing will provide the Office of Residence Life information on where you intend on living for the 2020-2021 academic year.
 The week of April 20, 2020, students will then select their exact room for the 2020-2021 academic year.
 All communication with students from Residence Life will occur via email.
 Housing assignments will be emailed to students in July.

-Move in Day is on Saturday, August 29, 2020.
-Faculty, staff and students will be present to help move students belongings in from 10 AM- 1 PM.
+Move in Day is dependent on where you live.
+After your housing is confirmed, you will need to schedule an appointment with the Office of Residence Life.
 Please check in at Trinity Hall.
-All residents are required to have a completed housing application (this document), proof of medical documentation for the 2020-2021 academic year, active registration for omni-alert and be in good standing with financial aid.
+All residents are required to have a completed housing application (this document), complete housing contract, proof of medical documentation for the 2020-2021 academic year, active registration for omni-alert and be in good standing with financial aid.

 Thank you for living on campus for the 2020-2021 academic year.
 Please email firstname.lastname@example.org if you have any questions about your housing information.